Robert Goute

 Robert Goute (19 December 1919 – 15 December 2014) was a drum major in the Air de Paris.

-Goute was the Head of the Music Commission of the Sports and Cultural Federation of France until 1979, founding member of it in 1980, and president of the Fédération internationale de l'école française du tambour in 1990.
-He is one of the leading figures in the revival of the modern drum band.
+Goute was the head of the Music Commission of the Sports and Cultural Federation of France until 1979, a founding member of the Confédération française des batteries-fanfarez (en: French Confederation of Drum Bands), established in 1980, and president of the Fédération Internationale de l'école française du tambour (en: International Federation of the French Drum School), established in 1990.
+He is known as one of the leading figures in the revival of the modern drum band.

 Life and career

-Robert Goute was born in Saint-Denis on December 19, 1919 to a family of drummers.
+Robert Goute was born in Saint-Denis on December 19, 1919, to a family of drummers.
 His father was a masonry entrepreneur, volunteer firefighter, and amateur musician.
 He introduced Robert to drums from the age of five in the ranks of the local music society he directed, Les Bleuets de Domont.
 He quickly demonstrated exceptional skills, and in 1933 he was noticed by Gabriel Defrance, who was a drum major of the music of the Republican Guard.
 He offered him private lessons, and by the age of 14, Goute traveled to Paris every week to attend his lessons — a round-trip journey of 50 km.

 Robert Goute married and was a father of four children (2 girls and 2 boys).
-He died on December 15, 2014 at the Isle-Adam hospital (Val-d'Oise).
+He died on December 15, 2014, at the Isle-Adam Hospital (Val-d'Oise).

 French Air Force (1938–1970)

 Goute was admitted at the age of 18 to the drum competition of the French Air Force, and he joined the musical formation on February 28, 1938.
 Maurice Bonnard, the drum major, quickly entrusted him to the drum desk.
-In 1940, the band was forced to move to the free zone in Toulouse, where it was transformed in a men's choir to participate in the weekly radio concerts given by the Music de l'air.
-Back in Paris after the Liberation of France, Robert Goute lead his team of thirteen instrumentalists to a unique technical and musical level, and in 1953, he replaced Maurice Bonnard as drum major.
+In 1940, the band was forced to move to the free zone in Toulouse, where it was transformed into a men's choir to participate in the weekly radio concerts given by the Music de l'air.
+Back in Paris after the Liberation of France, Robert Goute lead his team of thirteen instrumentalists to a unique technical and musical level, and in 1953, he replaced Maurice Bonnard as a drum major.